SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/create.md

 Here you can add invoice lines as internal information for the request.

-1. In the list box at the top left, select the type of invoice.
+1. In the list box at the upper left, select the type of invoice.
 The price is updated in accordance with the invoice you select.
 2. In the **Description** field, enter a more detailed description of what the invoice line relates to.
 3. In the next fields, enter the unit price, quantity, any discount (percent or amount) and the date.
 4. Click ![icon][img1] to add the invoice line.